Reservations can be classified into four canonical (standard) types - All, Active, Cancelled, and No-show.

 A Mode is a type of simplifying analysis that focuses on only one or two dimensions at a time.
 There are currently four modes:

-- Adjacent Period Comparison: aggregates data across all shops and the entire date range, but compares results with the period of the same length as the selected date range that came immediately prior and adjacent to it
+- Adjacent Period Comparison: aggregates data across all venues and the entire date range, but compares results with the period of the same length as the selected date range that came immediately prior and adjacent to it

-- Year-on-Year Comparison: aggregates data across all shops and the entire date range, but compares results with the same period in the previous year to focus the analysis on results versus last year and by segment.
+- Year-on-Year Comparison: aggregates data across all venues and the entire date range, but compares results with the same period in the previous year to focus the analysis on results versus last year and by segment.

 What are the Reservation Segment Definitions?